 i hadn’t dyed my hair at all until last year…i wanted to dye it a chocolate brown, but then they messed it up and it turned chesnut. then i thought red hair was a good look on me…it was so not! so when i tried to dye it chocolate brown, they messed up, and it actually turned out to be a jet black. at first i was devastated, but then i grew to love it. now my hair color has really faded and it actually looks kind of brown…but i haven’t dyed it since summer and i’m not sure if i will again.

-one big pro of having your hair natural is that it’s cheaper! you don’t have to spend extra money on hair color maintenance :)posted almost 7 years ago
+one big pro of having your hair natural is that it’s cheaper! you don’t have to spend extra money on hair color maintenance :)posted over 7 years ago

 i think it’s alright, not sure about the environmental effects however. i definitely agree on the fact that dyed hair can really enhance your eyes and skin tone. but perhaps you can just try different styles or cuts to add interest to your hair with the natural colour, if it isn’t quite your ideal shade.